bryanwweber/CanSen/docs/installation.rst

 ======

 These instructions are for Ubuntu 12.04, but should work with only slight changes for most major releases of Linux.
-First, download Python 3 from the apt repositories.
+Optionally, download Python 3 from the apt repositories.
 At the same time, it is good to download some other dependencies::